 THE HOME OFFICE – NOW

-We recently tackled the home office and carved out a functional workspace for two.
-We created a modern walnut desk for two and moved in my beloved mid-century teal velvet chair (heaved from a trash heap on the way to a Weezer concert).
-We also build custom magazine holders and swinging “doors” for the Expedit bookcase.
+We redecorated the home office to carve out a functional workspace for two.
+We created a modern walnut desk and moved in my beloved mid-century teal velvet chair (heaved from a trash heap on the way to a Weezer concert).
+We also made DIY magazine holders and swinging “doors” for the Expedit bookcase.

 All of the artwork is by Hubby’s grandfather – see how we made a simple DIY frame here.